With rich essays about relationships plus prompts, this writing guide could help you contemplate relationships, including your own.

 “Although many managers have adapted to virtual meetings to replace face-to-face ones as a result of the Covid-19 pandemic, developing new business relationships online presents a particular set of challenges.”

 Authors interview 82 managers pre-pandemic and reconnect with some during the health crisis to find out how they have been building relationships with business partners through virtual meetings.
 Most admit the challenge of establishing trust and assessing partners’ competency, especially when billion-dollar deals are at stake.
 The authors offer four key pieces of advice to overcome these difficulties.
+You might find our guide on how to write a vow helpful.

 8 Writing Prompts On Essays About Relationships